humormee/Javascript-Project/README.md

 Users of the app will have the ability to:

-* convert image pixels into nodes for manipulation
 * play a classic slider puzzle game
     * images are divided into many "cards" that compromise of the entire image
     * cards are randomly shuffled in n * m rectangle to be rearranged by the user
 * compare their moves to an algorithm for finding the least number of moves
-    * users can compare their number of moves compared to an algorithms
-* trigger animations with mouseover events
+* interact with visualizations of image
+* can choose different color schemes of the picture

+# Bonus:
+* can play the sliding puzzle game with the edited version of the picture

 ## Technologies, Libraries, APIs